 “This book is what snarky atheists have coming to them for their dismissive claims and unfounded arrogance.
 Written not to convince atheists but to help Christians defend themselves and the Christian faith, A Shot of Faith to the Head takes the best tools of top-notch apologetics and philosophy and puts them in the hands of every believer.
 Even better, it’s easy and fun to read, winsome, witty, filled with sharp thinking, and well-researched.
 As a professor and pastor, I’ll be assigning this book in my apologetics courses and would recommend it to every Christian.
 It displays strategic answers to questions and objections every Christian has encountered.” —Justin Holcomb, pastor, Mars Hill Church; executive director of the Resurgence; adjunct professor of theology, Reformed Theological Seminary

 Mitch Stokes is a Fellow of Philosophy at New St. Andrews College in Moscow, Idaho.
-He received his Ph.D. in philosophy from Notre Dame.
-At Yale, he earned an M.A. in religion.
-He also holds an M.S. in mechanical engineering.
+He received his Ph.D. in philosophy from Notre Dame under the direction of Alvin Plantinga and Peter van Inwagen.
+At Yale, he earned an M.A. in religion under the direction of Nicholas Wolterstorff.
+He also holds an M.S. in mechanical engineering and, prior to his philosophy career, worked for an international engineering firm where he earned five patents in aeroderivative gas turbine technology.
 He and his wife, Christine, have four children.

 |Release Date||Apr 17, 2012|